Deploy with Podman & Podman Compose

 Step 4: Enable monitoring

-The rocketchat-compose repository includes Grafana and Prometheus, providing a powerful monitoring solution for your workspace.
-This allows you to visualize key metrics, track performance, and gain insights into the health of your Rocket.Chat instance.
+The rocketchat-compose repository includes Grafana (for visualization) and Prometheus (for data collection) to provide a powerful, out-of-the-box monitoring solution for your workspace.
+This setup allows you to visualize key metrics, track performance, and gain insights into the health of your Rocket.Chat instance.

-To enable monitoring, you'll need to configure how you want to access the Grafana dashboard.
-You can choose to access it either through a path (e.g., https://your-domain.com/grafana) or a subdomain (e.g., https://grafana.your-domain.com).
+You can choose to access Grafana either through a URL path (e.g., https://your-domain.com/grafana) or a subdomain (e.g., https://grafana.your-domain.com).

 This option is ideal for local development or if you want to keep all your services under a single domain, accessing your Grafana dashboard as a subdirectory (e.g., your-domain.com/grafana).